DaviRamosAndrade/ubuntu-react-native-env/README.md

 ## Path Environment
 #### Create on home directory a new folder to setup Android SDK: Android/Sdk

-Download SDK: [Android SDK]: https://developer.android.com/studio/#downloads, choose the "Command line tools only".
+Download Android SDK: https://developer.android.com/studio/#downloads, choose the "Command line tools only".
 Extract the content to Android/Sdk folder.

 #### Add this lines on the ~/.bash_profile, ~/.profile, ~/.zshrc or ~/.bashrc